Hat tip to kottke.org.

 Black people in the South were liberated during the Reconstruction era following the Civil War.
 It was followed by a white backlash and the Jim Crow era, in which most of their newly won rights were taken away.

-Then came the civil rights era of the 1960s and 1970s, which the Rev. William J. Barber, leader of the Moral Monday movement in North Carolina, calls a second Reconstruction.
+Then came the civil rights era of the 1960s and 1970s, which the Rev. William J. Barber II, leader of the Moral Monday movement in North Carolina, calls a second Reconstruction.
 Another white backlash attacked the gains from that era.